dsa-ntc/handbook/docs/steering-committee.md

 Many details about the SC can be found in Article IV of the NTC [bylaws](/docs/gov-docs.md).

-The current SC members can be found in the [index](/docs/index.md).
+The current SC members can be found in the [article on the NTC's organizational structure](/docs/organizational-structure.md).